bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

     - Added refresh examples.
     - Added diagrams to RS examples.
     - Added ui_locales hint to interaction block.
-    - Added section on polymorphism.
+    - Added section on JSON polymorphism.
     - Added numerous editorial notes to describe why elements are in place.
+    - Added discussion on composition of roles.
+    - Added requirements for signature methods to cover all aspects of request and mechanisms to do so.

 - -10